clicky/clicky.sh/content/posts/opinions/coding-style.md

 # #1.
 Null is Shit.
 // TODO : Clarify what null is vs None
 Avoid Null at all costs, it can only ever cause NullReferenceExceptions and problems.
 Null is a useless value to have in any situation.
 Never design null into your data flow or data types.

+Use `#nullable enable` in your files and projects.

 # #2.
 Functions should only ever return void, bool or non-nullables